apache/beam/website/www/site/content/en/documentation/programming-guide.md

 using the Java class name and allows you to invoke builder methods to configure the class.

 Constructor and method parameter types are mapped between Python and Java using a Beam Schema.
-The Schema is auto-generated using the object types provided in the Python side.
-If the Java class constructor method or builder method accepts any complex object types, make sure that Beam Schema for these objects are registered and available for the Java expansion service.
-If a schema has not been registered, Java expansion service will try to register a schema using [JavaFieldSchema](https://beam.apache.org/documentation/programming-guide/#creating-schemas).
+The Schema is auto-generated using the object types provided on the Python side.
+If the Java class constructor method or builder method accepts any complex object types, make sure that the Beam Schema for these objects is registered and available for the Java expansion service.
+If a schema has not been registered, the Java expansion service will try to register a schema using [JavaFieldSchema](https://beam.apache.org/documentation/programming-guide/#creating-schemas).
 In Python arbitrary objects can be represented using `NamedTuple`s which will be represented as Beam Rows in the Schema.
 See below for a Python stub transform that represents the above mentioned Java transform.